 - The username and password for your Gmail account.

-- The username and password for your IBM Watson Tone Analyzer service.
+- The base URL and API key for your IBM Watson Tone Analyzer service.
 More info here – How to use IBM App Connect with Watson Tone Analyzer

 - Your team’s Slack URL.